-Built-in laptop webcams are also hardly known for being impressive bits of hardware either, but if you've found yourself stuck using a lackluster camera then don't despair – there are steps you can take to massively improve the quality of your broadcast, and many of these options are completely free.
+Built-in laptop webcams are also hardly known for being impressive bits of hardware either, but if you've found yourself stuck using a lackluster camera that's not on par with the best Logitech webcams, then don't despair.
+There are steps you can take to massively improve the quality of your broadcast, and many of these options are completely free.

 - Here's our list of the best business webcams currently on the market

 - This is everything you'll need to start streaming

 Changing your webcam settings may feel like an obvious solution, but both Windows and Mac devices actually make this a lot harder than it should be.
 Windows-based PCs and laptops come with a preinstalled app that can be found by simply searching for 'camera' in the lower-left search bar of your desktop, but the changes that you can make on this are restricted to adjusting your camera resolution and enabling anti-flicker features.

 It's still important to understand that these changes can also have an impact of course.
 When plugging in your webcam for the first time, it should default to the highest available resolution, with the standard options being 720p or 1080p.
 The resolution of your webcam should be clearly displayed on the product box, alongside the maximum achievable frames-per-second (or FPS) that the camera can capture.